jellywiz/Math-magicians/README.md

 # 📖 [Math-magicians] <a name="about-project"></a>

-> This is a simple calculator which is build with react.

 **[Math-magicians]** is a react application which performs basic mathematical equations

 ## 🛠 Built With <a name="built-with"></a>